Study structure

 Internationalization

-The informatics and IT-industry is an international industry and students, therefore, are encouraged to take a semester at a university abroad to learn languages and about other cultures.
-In recent years our informatics students have studied at universities in Canada, Sweden, Italy, New Zealand, the USA, the UK, Singapore, the Netherlands, Spain, France, Ethiopia, Germany, Switzerland, and Australia.
+Informatics and the IT industry are truly international fields, and you are encouraged to spend a semester at a university abroad to learn new languages and experience other cultures.
+In recent years, our students have studied in Canada, Sweden, Italy, New Zealand, the USA, the UK, Singapore, the Netherlands, Spain, France, Ethiopia, Germany, Switzerland, and Australia.

 Study plan details